Scalable Multirobot Planning for Informed Spatial Sampling: Experimental Results

 \subsection{Setup}

 We train all our robots on a set of distributions generated by a mixture of Gaussians.
-All the robots have identical learnt parameters, thus are independently capable of achieving anytime performance in the sampling task.
+All robots have identical learnt parameters, thus are independently capable of collecting good samples in the data collection task.
 A diverse set of five distributions is used to simulate the physical phenomenon of interest.
 Two of these distributions are synthetically generated using a mixture of Gaussians (Fig.~\ref{fig:synthetic_test}(a) and ~\ref{fig:synthetic_test}(b)).
-The next distribution in Fig.~\ref{fig:synthetic_test}(c) is a scoremap generated by multi spectral image processing on a satellite image of the coral reef.
-Last two distributions in Fig.~\ref{fig:synthetic_test}(d) and ~\ref{fig:synthetic_test}(e) are generated using the models for diffusive spreading pattern simulating the impacts of different nutrients on algae~\cite{dai2014nonlinear}.
-Over the multiple trials, we combine different starting states of the robots (such as all robots starting at a fixed location, or a random chosen location, or every robot starting at opposite corners).
+The next distribution in Fig.~\ref{fig:synthetic_test}(c) is a scoremap generated by multispectral image processing on an aerial image of the coral reef.
+Last two distributions in Fig.~\ref{fig:synthetic_test}(d) and ~\ref{fig:synthetic_test}(e) are generated using the model for a diffusive spreading pattern simulating the impacts of different nutrients on algae~\cite{dai2014nonlinear}.
+Over the multiple trials, we combine different starting states of the robots (such as all robots starting at a fixed location, or randomly chosen location, or every robot starting at opposite corners).
 We experimented with $10$ communication ranges.
 In this section, we only present a small set of our experimental results to achieve better readability and clarity in the plots.
 We apply Savitzky–Golay filter~\cite{savitzky1964smoothing} to smoothen the planned paths.
 This kind of path smoothing is used only if the paths are planned offline.
 Many applications in the domain of environmental monitoring with autonomous vehicles have a need to sample in information rich locations at the earliest~\cite{low2008adaptive}.
-This is true when robotic vehicles have a limited endurance to carry out the survey and the environmental processes are quasi-static.
-Hence, we measure total accumulated discounted rewards as one of the performance metrics.
-In our testing experiments we use hyperbolic discounting as it encourages a non-myopic reward collection by the agent.
+This is true when robotic vehicles have a limited endurance to carry out the survey and the environmental processes are quasistatic.
+Hence, we measure the total accumulated discounted rewards as one of the performance metrics.
+In our experiments we use hyperbolic discounting for training as it encourages a non-myopic reward collection by the agent.
 Two or more robots surveying a region to collect samples are expected to cover different regions so that the resources are utilized efficiently.
 Hence, we measure the overlap between the robot paths as the second metric for sampling performance.
 To achieve an efficient spatial sampling, we want the planned paths to achieve as little overlap as possible and as high discounted rewards as possible.